 When orthotic care is indicated, custom-made functional orthotics can help reduce pain.

 Look for orthotics that support the running gait and

 The following video discusses how excessive foot pronation can ultimately affect foot posture and mobility.
 Several factors can affect foot posture and mobility, such as excessive foot pronation.
 Excessive foot pronation is most prevalent among the general population, therefore, it is considered to be one of the most common factors for abnormal foot posture and mobility, which can lead to a variety of health issues like overuse injuries.
 Excessive foot pronation and even supination can ultimately affect overall health and wellness.

 Misalignment can be caused by many common runners’ experiences including running on the same type of surface every day, running on a slanted surface such as a beach or replacing running shoes too infrequently.
 As a runner, you can work to vary your running surfaces and keep a better watch on your shoes, but your chiropractor will let you know if your body is in need of more balance.

 If you are an active amateur or a competitive runner, using the services of a chiropractor can make a vast change in your overall health, reduce your pain from injuries and improve your alignment for a more effective run.
 Runners may not even realize that the tension they feel is the beginning of pain caused by being out of balance until it is adjusted.
 Chiropractic adjustments are often part and parcel of a runner’s training program to strengthen and improve performance.
 They can also help recover from pregnancy and postpartum bodily changes.

-The information herein on "Poor Biomechanics, Overuse Injury, Runner's Knee and Chiropractic" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Poor Biomechanics, Overuse Injury, Runner's Knee and Chiropractic" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.